TTS Skins: Speaker Conversion via ASR: Introduction

 We present a fully convolutional encoder-decoder network, that can be plugged into existing TTS systems and provide additional speaker identities (``skins''), requiring a considerably smaller quantity of target speaker recordings and without text.
 Crucially, our encoder utilizes an ASR network that provides both high-level acoustic perception, as well as speaker-independent features.

-Our main contributions are: (i) We present the utility of off the self ASR networks as suitable encoders for a voice conversion network. (ii) We present a conditioned WaveNet decoder based on these features. (iii) We propose a multispeaker TTS solution that has favorable properties, with regards to the required training data for the majority of the voices.
+Our main contributions are: (i) We present the utility of pretrained ASR networks as suitable encoders for a voice conversion network. (ii) We present a conditioned WaveNet decoder based on these features. (iii) We propose a multispeaker TTS solution that has favorable properties, with regards to the required training data for the majority of the voices.